thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 actor "Package Manager".
 Further details (if any) are defined in linked sub-specifications.

-Further explanations about diagram's elements it's interpretation could be found below the diagram.
+Further explanations about diagram's elements or it's interpretation could be found below the diagram.

 ![Sequence Diagram Update SW-list](/src/software-management/uc-update-swlist.png)